jsmnbom/potion-commotion/notes.md

 Audio
 Right click to deselect inventory/shovel
-Rain (that trigger randomly and if all fields dry out) Colour field when potion has been used on it
-Hide name of items in sidebar until you get it
+Rain (that trigger randomly and if all fields dry out) Hide name of items in sidebar until you get it